 This information was updated on 28th May 2021

 Phase 1 (commenced June 2020) saw some repatriation charter flights being approved to bring locals home.
 Due to increased cases worldwide and the local numbers of confirmed cases increasing as more testing is being done, the country remains in partial lockdown until September 30 with only Guyana nationals, international workers and diplomats allowed to return on one of the scheduled repatriation flights once they have completed the repatriation form and process.

-Phase 3 (TBD) is proposed to have an expansion of commercial flights that will allow other foreign nationals and travellers to enter Guyana.
+Phase 3 (November 2020) has seen an expansion of commercial flights that allows other foreign nationals and travellers to enter Guyana.